dkelosky/js-osFtp/README.md

 * Only basic error checking is performed.
 Verify your first FTP for a newly defined site.
 * Permissions cannot be altered (e.g. no accommodations for chmod).
 * Retrieval from a remote site is not yet implemented.
+* FTP to a remote Windows machine is not supported

 ---
 ## FTP Files to a Remote Destination